Graded exercise therapy

 A 2017 analysis of surveys by Action for M.E. and other patient charities, published in the Journal of Health Psychology, suggests that GET brings about “negative responses” in 54% to 74% of patients.
 The paper cited [pacing] as the symptom-management approach that had the highest reported benefit.

 Hear from people with M.E. and health professionals in the Dialogues for ME/CFS film about GET.

-As of early 2018, government health authorities in the US and The Netherlands have instructed clinicians to stop recommending CBT and GET as reliable treatments for people with M.E., citing the potential harms associated with GET in particular.
+In 2018, government health authorities in the US and The Netherlands instructed clinicians to stop recommending CBT and GET as reliable treatments for people with M.E., citing the potential harms associated with GET in particular.